Hackatosh/2019-soul-pet/README.md

 Soul Pet is a social network for all your animals !
 The project was initiated as an academic project at [CentraleSupélec](https://www.centralesupelec.fr/).

+A running version of the project is available [here](https://soul-pet.cs-campus.fr/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.